New Cyber Academy to create cyber talent pipeline

 The University of Wollongong (UOW), Deloitte, TAFE NSW, and Swinburne University of Technology announced their continued commitment to train the next generation of cyber security specialists, with the official launch of the Cyber Academy.

-Developed in consultation with industry, the proposed three-year degree apprenticeship style program will fast track students’ careers in the growing cyber security sector, by combining nationally recognised qualifications with on-the-job training and mentorship.
+Developed in consultation with industry and with funding from the NSW Government through the Department of Education, the proposed three-year degree apprenticeship style program will fast track students’ careers in the growing cyber security sector, by combining nationally recognised qualifications with on-the-job training and mentorship.

 According to a report by The Data Institute, Australia is short 2,300 workers in cyber security, with an expected demand of at least 17,600 additional professionals in the sector by 2026.